poweredbyniks/SQL-interview-questions/README.md

 Yes, six commands are available to import data directly in the T-SQL language.
 These commands include :

-l	BCP : The bulk copy (bcp) command of Microsoft SQL Server provides you with the ability to insert large numbers of records directly from the command line.
+lBCP : The bulk copy (bcp) command of Microsoft SQL Server provides you with the ability to insert large numbers of records directly from the command line.
 In addition to being a great tool for command-line aficionados, bcp is a powerful tool for those seeking to insert data into a SQL Server database from within a batch file or other programmatic method.

-l	Bulk Insert : The BULK INSERT statement was introduced in SQL Server 7 and allows you to interact with bcp (bulk copy program) via a script.
+lBulk Insert : The BULK INSERT statement was introduced in SQL Server 7 and allows you to interact with bcp (bulk copy program) via a script.

-l	OpenRowSet : The OPENROWSET function can be referenced in the FROM clause of a query as if it were a table name.
+lOpenRowSet : The OPENROWSET function can be referenced in the FROM clause of a query as if it were a table name.
 The OPENROWSET function can also be referenced as the target table of an INSERT, UPDATE, or DELETE statement, subject to the capabilities of the OLE DB provider.
 Although the query might return multiple result sets, OPENROWSET returns only the first one.

-l	OPENDATASOURCE : Provides ad hoc connection information as part of a four-part object name without using a linked server name.
+lOPENDATASOURCE : Provides ad hoc connection information as part of a four-part object name without using a linked server name.

-l	OPENQUERY : Executes the specified pass-through query on the specified linked server.
+lOPENQUERY : Executes the specified pass-through query on the specified linked server.
 This server is an OLE DB data source.
 OPENQUERY can be referenced in the FROM clause of a query as if it were a table name.

-l	Linked Servers : Configure a linked server to enable the SQL Server Database Engine to execute commands against OLE DB data sources outside of the instance of SQL Server.
+lLinked Servers : Configure a linked server to enable the SQL Server Database Engine to execute commands against OLE DB data sources outside of the instance of SQL Server.
 Typically linked servers are configured to enable the Database Engine to execute a Transact-SQL statement that includes tables in another instance of SQL Server, or another database product such as Oracle.

 ### What is the native system stored procedure to execute a command against all databases?

-l	The sp_MSforeachdb system stored procedure accepts the @Command parameter which can be exetecuted against all databases.
+lThe sp_MSforeachdb system stored procedure accepts the @Command parameter which can be exetecuted against all databases.
 The ‘?’ is used as a placeholder for the database name to execute the same command.

-l	The alternative is to use a cursor to process specific commands against each database.
+lThe alternative is to use a cursor to process specific commands against each database.

 ### How can a SQL Developer prevent T-SQL code from running on a production SQL Server?